-Dear Peter,
+Dear Mr. Chellman,

-On behalf of Annemarie (Annie) and Michael Rainboth, Trustees of the Rainboth Revocable Trust of 2010, Altus Engineering, LLC (Altus) and the design team are pleased to submit an application for a Conditional Use Permit and wish to be heard at the February 12th Conservation Commission meeting.
+On behalf of Annemarie (Annie) and Michael Rainboth, Trustees of the Rainboth Revocable Trust of 2010, Altus Engineering LLC (Altus) and the design team are pleased to submit an application for a Conditional Use Permit to the Planning Board.
 Annie and Michael own the property located at 56 Ridges Court.
 They currently live a few houses away on the corner of Ridges Court and New Castle Avenue.
 They intend to renovate and expand the existing home.